 - Slowly increasing exposure to feared scenarios

+Cognitive-behavioral therapy action plans are sometimes referred to as “homework.”
 With relatively few therapy sessions and active application of goals and strategies, CBT has shown to be effective at reducing symptoms of behavioral problems.
-Cognitive behavioral homework may include keeping a journal of moods throughout the week, relaxation techniques, assigned reading, or seeking out opportunities to apply the refined approach to feared scenarios.
+Cognitive behavioral homework may include:

-Cognitive behavioral therapy works by eliminating behavioral symptoms as soon as possible.
+Cognitive-behavioral therapy works by eliminating behavioral symptoms as soon as possible.
 This usually occurs within a few weeks or months of starting treatment.
-It’s important to keep in mind that results from CBT will depend on the number and severity of a person’s cognitive issues, but the approach is typically used for shorter periods of time than other forms of intensive psychotherapy.